-13) Noise Impact No. Mitigation Measures Timing Agency or Department City Verification (date and initials) The construction contractor shall prohibit unnecessary idling of internal combustion engines (i.e., idling in excess of 5 minutes is prohibited).
-Building Permit Building Department a The construction contractor shall locate, to the maximum extent practical, on-site equipment staging areas so as to maximize the distance between construction-related noise sources and noise-sensitive receptors nearest the project site during all project construction. • The construction contractor shall limit all noise producing construction activities, including deliveries and warming up of equipment, to the hours of 7:00 a.m. to 7:00 p.m., Monday through Saturday.
+Impact No. Mitigation Measures Timing Agency or Department City Verification (date and initials) • The construction contractor shall prohibit unnecessary idling of internal combustion engines (i.e., idling in excess of 5 minutes is prohibited).
+Building Permit Building Department a • The construction contractor shall locate, to the maximum extent practical, on-site equipment staging areas so as to maximize the distance between construction-related noise sources and noise-sensitive receptors nearest the project site during all project construction. • The construction contractor shall limit all noise producing construction activities, including deliveries and warming up of equipment, to the hours of 7:00 a.m. to 7:00 p.m., Monday through Saturday.
 No such work shall be permitted on Sundays or federal holidays without prior approval from the City.

-Impact No. Mitigation Measures Timing Agency or Department City Verification (date and initials) TRA-01 Pay a proportionate share of the cost of the traffic signal at the intersection of Yosemite Avenue and Parsons/Gardner Avenue.
-Building Permit Planning/ Engineering Department The following mitigation measures were adopted with Initial Study #19-18 and would apply, unless deemed unnecessary by the City Engineer. а The westbound lane of Yosemite Avenue at Parsons Avenue shall be modified to accommodate an additional 200-foot shared thru/right turn lane.
-In addition, the existing shared left/thru/right lane shall be restriped to be a shared left/thru lane.
-(The Traffic Analysis recommended an additional 100 foot lane be installed.
-The City Engineer recommends the length of the lane be increased to 200 feet.) -or- The applicant shall be required to pay for their proportionate share of the above improvement as determined by the City Engineer.
+Impact No. Mitigat ion Measures Timing Agency or Department City Verification (date and initials) • 1 1 share of the cost of the traffic signal ion of Yosemite Avenue and venue.
+Building Permit Planning/ Engineering Department gation measures were adopted with 18 and would apply, unless deemed e City Engineer. а Avenue shall be mo 200-foot shared th existing shared left/ a shared left/thru recommended an a dditional 100 foot lane be installed. recommends the length of the lane be -or- all be required to pay for their e of the above improvement as City Engineer.

 Impact No. Mitigation Measures Timing Agency or Department City Verification (date and initials) TRA-02 Pay a proportionate share of the cost of the traffic signal at the intersection of McKee Road and Olive Avenue.
 Building Permit Planning/ Engineering Department The following mitigation measures were adopted with Initial Study #19-18 and would apply, unless deemed unnecessary by the City Engineer.
-Department The following modifications to the intersect Avenue and McKee Road shall be made: The following modifications to the intersection of Olive Avenue and McKee Road shall be made: South bound Approach: • Remove the adjacent on-street parking for 100 feet on the southbound approach. • Re-stripe the approach as shared left/thru lane and share right/thru lane. a • Remove the adjacent on-street parking for 100 feet on the southbound receiving lane and stripe it as a lane drop.
-Northbound Approach Remove the adjacent on-street parking for 100 feet on the north bound approach.
+Department The following modifications to the intersection of Ol Avenue and McKee Road shall be made: South bound Approach: • Remove the adjacent on-street parking for 100 feet on the southbound approach. • Re-stripe the approach as shared left/thru lane and share right/thru lane. a • Remove the adjacent on-street parking for 100 feet on the southbound receiving lane and stripe it as a lane drop.
+Nort hbound Approach Remove the adjacent on-street parking for 100 feet on the north bound approach.
 Re-stripe the approach as shared left/thru lane and shared right/thru lane. • Remove the adjacent on-street parking for 100 feet on the northbound receiving lane and stripe it as a lane drop.
 The City Engineer shall determine if this measure is feasible due to the location of residential driveways in this area.

-Impact No. Mitigation Measures Timing Agency or Department City Verification (date and initials) b TRA-03 The developer shall work with the Transit Joint Powers Authority of Merced County (The Bus) to locate a bus stop within 1⁄2-mile of the project site.
-Building Permit Planning/ Engineering Department 19) Utilitie s and Servi ce Systems с UTI-01) The project shall provide for on-site storage of wastewater in an underground storage tank, then release the wastewater into the City's system during off-peak hours or an alternative approved by the City Engineer.
+Impact No. Mitigation Measures Timing Agency or Department City Verification (date and initials) b The developer shall work with the Transit Joint Powers Authority of Merced County (The Bus) to locate a bus stop within 1⁄2-mile of the project site.
+Building Permit Planning/ Engineering Department 19) Utilitie es and Service e Systems c 1 The project shall provide for on-site storage of wastewater in an underground storage tank, then release the wastewater into the City's system during off-peak hours or an alternative approved by the City Engineer.
 Details to be worked out with the City Engineer prior to construction.
-Building Permit Engineering Department
+Building Permit Engineering Department cerunicate of Completion.
+By signing below, the environmental coordinator confirms that the required mitigation measures have been en implemented as evidenced by the Schedule of Tasks and Sign-Off Checklist, and that all direct and indirect costs have been paid.
+This is act constitutes the issuance of a Certificate of Completion.